Conquer Cancer Foundation of the American Society of Clinical Oncology

 The Website makes use of automatic data collection technologies including first and third-party cookies, log files, Web Beacons, Pixels, dynamic tags, and/or other technical means (we refer to these collectively as “Cookies”), including through Google and Microsoft advertising services.
 We may use these technologies to collect information about your online activities over time and across third party websites or other online services to deliver content and advertising tailored to your interests, both on the Website and on third-party websites (including but not limited to search engines and social media websites).
 This practice is commonly known as “Online Behavioral Advertising.”

 The third parties who provide us with third-party Cookies, may use these technologies to collect information about you when you use the Website to provide you with advertising based on your visit to the Website or to collect impressions data regarding the efficacy of advertising placed with us.
 Third parties may have the ability to link the information they collect about you when you use the Website with other information they collect about you elsewhere on the Internet or information about the device you are using.
-Third parties may also collect information about your online activities over time and across different websites and other online services or mobile devices and may use this information to provide you with Online Behavioral Advertising or other targeted content.
+Third parties,including those operating our Third Party Managed Pages, may also collect information about your online activities over time and across different websites and other online services or mobile devices and may use this information to provide you with Online Behavioral Advertising or other targeted content.

 We currently use a Cookie consent manager, providing you with more transparency about the types of Cookies we place on our website and how they function, and granting you more control over how your data is used.
-You can update your preferences at any time.
-Please remember that Cookie preferences are browser and device specific, which means that if you use a different browser or device, you will need to set your preferences on that specific browser or device.
+You can update your preferences at any time by clicking here or visiting the “Cookies” link at the bottom of our Website.
+Please remember that Cookie preferences are browser and device specific, which means that each time you use a different browser or device, you will need to set your preferences on that specific browser or device.
 Conquer Cancer reviews our Cookie consent manager settings on a periodic basis to capture and react to new Cookies and changes in Cookie performance on our Website, so please be aware that any such changes will be reflected in the consent manager on the next available update.
-Our Cookie consent manager addresses Cookies we place (including third party cookies we place) on our Website – it does not address Cookies that may be placed on your browser or device by third parties unaffiliated with Conquer Cancer based on your prior or subsequent browsing history.
+Our Cookie consent manager addresses Cookies we place (including third party cookies we place) on our Website – it does not address Cookies that may be placed on your browser or device by Third Party Managed Pages or by third parties unaffiliated with Conquer Cancer or based on your prior or subsequent browsing history.

 Please contact us at firstname.lastname@example.org should you have any questions or concerns.